1. Asset management planning guidance

 At each enrolment band, schools are allocated a combination of permanent buildings and relocatable buildings as per the schedules.

-Once a school reaches the threshold for permanent buildings (400 students for Primary and 1000 for Secondary) the standard approach is for additional enrolments to be managed through the provision of relocatable buildings.
+Once a school reaches the threshold for permanent buildings (475 students for primary and 1,100 for secondary) the standard approach is for additional enrolments to be managed through the provision of relocatable buildings.

 The scope of the building project must align with the School Facility Area Schedules for the enrolment unless an alternative scope has been announced.

 The area allocation, actual space and proposed excess space, based on the School Facility Area Schedules, are provided in the funding notification letter sent to schools.
-Schools with excess space are required to develop an excess space strategy in AMP Phase 1.
+Schools with excess space are required to develop an excess space strategy in AMP Phase 1 with the support of the regional provision and planning officer (PPO) or provision planning manager (PPM).

 If the school’s capacity figure is higher than the PEN provided, the VSBA will work with the school during the AMP process to address identified excess space and capacity at the school.